api3dao/vitepress-docs/docs/explore/dapis/why-use-dapis.md

 # {{$frontmatter.title}}

-Due to being composed out of first-party data feeds, dAPIs offer security, transparency, cost-efficiency and scalability in a turn-key package.
+Due to being composed out of first-party data feeds, dAPIs offer security, transparency, cost-efficiency, and scalability in a turn-key package.

 ## Security